applicaster/developer.applicaster.com/book/getting-started/plugin-types.md

 Datasource providers are used in order to fetch and parse data from 3rd party management systems or content feed and translate them to Applicaster Atom feeds.
 Applicaster Atom feeds are the data form that Zapp apps consume in order to display content inside the app.

 *Note:* Datasource providers are implemented in Javascript and published to both platforms.
-Currently supported in iOS and Android.
-Coming soon for TV platforms.
+Currently supported in iOS and Android, Android TV and Fire TV.
+Coming soon for TV AppleTV and Roku.

 ### General
 General type plugins that don't fit one of the other groups.